zupo/awesome-pytest-speedup/README.md

 # Extra tips

-## Keep 'em fast!

-It is really annoying to invest time into speeding up your test suite, only to come back to the codebase a few months later to discover that the tests are slow again.
-No more!
-Check out BlueRacer.io, a simple GitHub App that blocks a Pull Request from merging if tests have become slower: https://github.com/apps/blueracer-io.

 ## `pytest --lf`

 `pytest --lf`, or [`pytest --last-failed`](https://docs.pytest.org/en/7.1.x/how-to/cache.html?highlight=last%20failed), tells pytest to only run tests that have failed during the last run.
 Handy in local development to decrease iteration time.